 - 150 tonnes of plastic saved by the Plastic Free Wembley campaign, including trialling biodegradable bags, made from potato peels and corn, in Wembley’s litter bins

-- 34,586 residents given tailored recycling advice by the Veolia education team
+- At least 34,586 residents given tailored recycling advice by the Veolia education team

-- 115 charging points for electric vehicles installed across the borough.
-We aim to add 60 more charge points by March 2020
+- Over 115 charging points for electric vehicles installed across the borough, with 390 more due to be delivered this year;

 - 553 adults and 2,942 children received free cycle training in the last year

 - Eight roads closed to polluting vehicles for London Car Free Day, with a target to improve on this for London Car Free Day 2021

-- One anti-idling campaign which continues to educate motorists about the harmful effect on local air pollution of idling in a car.
+- Ran an anti-idling campaign which continues to educate motorists about the harmful effect on local air pollution of idling in a car

 - 16% drop in the most polluting cars after changes to parking permits